 SPARK!
 Memory Loss Program

-SPARK! is a cultural program for people with early- to mid-stage memory loss and their care partners.
+SPARK! is creative engagement programs for people with memory loss and their care partners.
 SPARK! is located in museums, galleries, nature centers, and cultural venues across the United States and continues to expand into new communities.

 SPARK! was originally inspired by the Meet Me at MOMA program, a successful outreach effort at New York’s Museum of Modern Art, and has continued to grow and foster engagement activities using sensory stimulants combined with visual art conversations, music, poetry, hands-on art-making, movement, and creative performances.
 The inception of SPARK! began with a grant from The Helen Bader Foundation (now Bader Philanthropies Inc.) in 2009.
 The Bader Foundation’s Alzheimer’s and Aging program aims to make Wisconsin a leader, not just in how challenges posed by this disease are addressed, but in how growing older and the later stages of life are viewed.
 Through an emphasis on program development, applied research, and public policy, Bader Philanthropies strives to offer hope to families struggling with Alzheimer’s.